devhubapp/devhub/README.md

 - ✅ You are encouraged to use, share and submit pull requests with improvements;

-- ✅ You are allowed to use the official hosted version ([devhubapp.com](https://devhubapp.com/)) without any change on your company or commercial projects;
+- ✅ You are allowed to use the official hosted version ([devhubapp.com](https://devhubapp.com/)) on your company or commercial projects;

-- ✅ You are allowed to use the source code for non-commercial purposes only, like studing or contributing.
+- ✅ You are allowed to use the source code for personal non-commercial purposes only, like studing or contributing.

 - 🚫 You are not allowed to distribute this code anywhere, including but not limited to Apple Store, Google Play or Web.